okx/xBTC/README.md

-# xBTC: Regulated Bitcoin on Sui
+# OKX xBTC:

-xBTC is a regulated token implementation on the Sui blockchain that represents Bitcoin.
-It provides enhanced compliance features while maintaining the core functionality expected of a fungible token.
+xBTC is a token implementation on the Sui blockchain that represents Bitcoin.

 ## Features

 - **Regulated minting**: Only the minter can mint tokens, and only to the designated receiver address
 - **Initial zero address receiver**: The system initializes with a zero address receiver that must be set before minting
 - **Admin-only burning**: Only the minter (admin) can burn tokens
-- **Regulatory compliance**:
+- **Regulatory**:
   - Deny list (blacklist) functionality to restrict certain addresses
   - Global pause capability for emergency situations
 - **Role-based governance**: Different capabilities for minting and deny listing